AaronMrGuo/AaronMrGuo/README.md

 - 👋 Hi, I’m @Aaron Mr Guo,
-- 👀 I’m a data analyst in the medical industry.
-- 👀 I’m interested in nature language processing in the medical industry.
-- 🌱 I’m currently learning Math, Spider, nature language processing etc.
-- 📫 email: aaronguo0606@gmail.com

 <!---
 AaronMrGuo/AaronMrGuo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.